June 9 Column: Spokane in Bloom Garden Tour Preview

 • Tower Perennial Gardens, 4010 E. Jamieson Rd.

 For this week’s “Everyone Can Grow a Garden” video, the topic is growing cherries organically.
-Yes, I know: last week’s video was about apples so I’m on a fruit kick right now but that’s because this is the time of year to be dealing with apple and cherry issues… and doing this organically is truly the way to go!
+Yes, I know: last week’s video was about apples.
+I’m on a fruit kick right now!
+But this is the time of year to be dealing with apple and cherry issues.
+And doing this organically is truly the way to go!
 Take a look:

 OK, here are photos from the Jackson/Caputo garden: (see legend underneath each row)